-The Bureau of Collections has collected \$8,959,241 for 2018.
-Increased collections have resulted from implementing a standardized enforcement process and cross training of fiscal and enforcement employees, in order to maximize collections for the county, state, and victims owed restitution.
+Defendants who are unable to pay in full when costs are assessed are placed on a payment plan.
 Payment plans are spread over a period of months or years, depending on the defendant's sentencing order, and/or their ability to pay with some assessments still being collected from the early 1980's.
 The Bureau of Collections has consistently made Lehigh County's collection rate the highest in the state, when comparing it to other 3rd class counties.
-Collection rates for 2018 were 32%.
+Collection rates for 2020 were 33.97%.
 Collection rates will increase over time due to payments being made on time-honored payment plans that can stretch over a period of years.

 Enforcement officers conduct conferences to determine a defendant's ability to pay.
 This is based on income and expense detail solicited during the initial conference.
 Enforcement officers routinely follow-up with defendants who have missed payments.
 If an enforcement officer believes a defendant has willfully neglected to pay on their agreed-upon payment plan, or a payment plan cannot be established, the defendant will be scheduled for a contempt hearing.
 Fiscal staff accept, process, and distribute payments received from defendants to the state, municipalities, and to victims owed restitution.
-Fiscal staff members have processed 53,693 transactions, enforcement officers conducted 4,222 conferences, and have scheduled 1,978 defendants for contempt proceedings during 2018.
-These contempt proceedings generated 497 body attachments for defendants who missed their court hearing, payments prior to, or during the hearing of \$513,155, and 0 contempt orders for willful failure of defendants to pay their court-ordered costs, fines, and restitution.
-Court-ordered purge amounts ranged from a minimum of \$100 to a maximum of \$1,500, generating a total of \$18,252 during 2018.
+Fiscal staff members have processed 40,733 transactions.